Rosario Cabrera

-Rosario Cabrera (born Rosario Cabrera López; June 5, 1901 – December 30, 1975) was a modern Mexican artist who lived in the early 20th century.
+Rosario Cabrera (born Rosario Cabrera López; June 5, 1901 – December 30, 1975) was a modern Mexican artist who was active in the early 20th century.
 The Museum of Mexican Women Artists has called her the "first great Mexican painter of the twentieth century".
 Cabrera’s childhood was marked by the death of her parents and their influence on her artistic abilities.

 Early life

 Cabrera studied at the Escuela Nacional de Bellas Artes starting in 1916 and had her first individual exhibition at the school in December 1920.
 Cabrera’s landscapes and portraiture were the focus of her career which displayed a range of artistic styles from realism to impressionism.
 She also studied sculpture and had a keen sense of proportion and shape.
 Cabrera was one of the first women to become involved in wood engraving following her involvement with Alfredo Ramos Martínez and the Open Air Painting Schools.
 She spent time in Europe in the 1920s pursuing her art practice before returning to Mexico to focus on teaching art to young Mexican artists.
 She was the first woman in Mexico to teach two painting classes; one in Los Reyes, Coyoacan, and the other in Cholula, Puebla.
 Cabrera received much recognition for her art during her lifetime.
 She was the first Mexican woman to have an exhibition Paris in 1925 at the Galerie Bernheim-Jeune.